projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 CPU management in UOS
 =====================

-From the UOS point of view, CPU management is very simple - when DM does hypercalls to create VMs, the hypervisor will create its virtual CPUs based on the configuration in this UOS VM's ``vm config``.

-As mentioned in previous description, ``vcpu_affinity`` in ``vm config`` tells which physical CPUs a VM's VCPU will use, and the scheduler policy associated with corresponding physical CPU decide this VCPU will run in partition or sharing mode.
+``cpu_affinity_bitmap`` in ``vm config`` defines a set of pCPUs that an User VM is allowed to run on. acrn-dm could choose to launch on only a subset of the pCPUs or on all pCPUs listed in cpu_affinity_bitmap, but it can't assign any pCPU that is not included in it.

 CPU assignment management in HV
 ===============================

-The physical CPU assignment is pre-defined by ``vcpu_affinity`` in ``vm config``, necessary sanitize check should be done to ensure
+The physical CPU assignment is pre-defined by ``cpu_affinity_bitmap`` in ``vm config``, while post-launched VMs could be launched on pCPUs that are a subset of it.

--  in one VM, each VCPU will have only one prefer physical CPU

--  in one VM, its VCPUs will not share same physical CPU

--  in one VM, if a VCPU is using "noop scheduler", corresponding physical CPU will not be shared with any other VM's VCPU

 Currently, the ACRN hypervisor does not support virtual CPU migration to different physical CPUs.
 This means no changes to the virtual CPU to